physrisk/website-source/articles/2013/belousov-zhabotinsky-reaction.md

 --------------

-Note that not all parameter sets provide "good" results (the ones reminiscent to the those seen in youtube video).
-Also note that the grid is toroid.
+Note that not all parameter sets provide "good" results (the ones reminiscent to the those seen in YouTube video).
+Also note that the grid is torus.

 [html5-interactive
 url="/uploads/models/bz-reaction/index.html"